c0nect/simple-project-management/README.md

 # Simple project management..

-this is a simple app project management made with ruby on rails...
+this is a simple app project management made with ruby on rails and bootstrap...

 * ruby_version: 3.0.2
 * rails_version: 6.1.4